 It is important to emphasize that repurposing is not (always) deliberately or inherently “resistant.”
 What makes it so is the legal-political environment in which it is carried out.
 Chinese religious policies aim to draw a sharp distinction between the sacred and secular, the religious and (most) everything else.
 Regulations stipulate that most collective religious activities must be conducted only at “religious sites” (zongjiao changsuo) registered with and supervised by the Religious Affairs Bureau (RAB).
 Mosques, temples, and churches must also affiliate with government-backed religious “mass organizations,” such as the Islamic Association or the Protestant “Three-Self Patriotic Movement” (TSPM).
 Clerics, imams, and other religious personnel must undergo training at official seminaries or similar institutes.
 Self-designating as a preacher, priest, monk, or imam is not allowed, nor is unapproved collective worship in public spaces.
 These regulations affect charity in that philanthropic organizations and individual practitioners are prohibited from injecting religious symbolism, ritual, or discussion into their programs.
 Using charity as a tool to recruit new believers is forbidden.
 A faith-based NGO that distributed evangelical literature along with disaster aid would be in clear violation of the letter and the spirit of the law.
 Not surprisingly some of the most successful and well-known religious charity organizations in China, such as the (Protestant) Amity Foundation and the (Catholic) Jinde Charitable Foundation, take pains to excise most religious content and symbolism from their programs, excepting those focused specifically on religious matters.
 Yet even registered and well-regarded faith-based charities associated with the five approved religions may find themselves forced to operate in what Keping Wu calls “the ‘grey zone’… the ambivalent political space located in-between what is legal and what is illegal, what is sanctioned fully by the state and what is not completely censored.”

-Separating the religious aspects of charity from its mundane, practical dimensions is however no easy task and creates its own set of problems.
+However, separating the religious aspects of charity from its mundane, practical dimensions is no easy task and creates its own set of problems.
 Enforcing this distinction can hinder organizations from mobilizing support from within their religious communities.
 The case of Hongde Jiayuan, an orphanage established by the Hebei Buddhist Charity Association, is instructive.
 According to the Venerable Changhui, the monk who directs the orphanage, many Buddhists engage in charity to generate “merit,” a karmic reward that facilitates their own and their loved ones’ salvation.
 Many also believe that merit is produced only through activities explicitly connected with the practice and promotion of Buddhism.
 But as an orphanage caring for children under the age of eighteen, Hongde Jiayuan is prohibited from incorporating Buddhist content into its programs or promoting Buddhism in any other manner.
 Consequently it has had trouble raising funds from what should be its natural constituency, Chinese Buddhists.
 As Changhui sees it, Buddhists would rather spend money on merit-generating rituals such as releasing captive animals than to help Hongde Jiayuan’s needy orphans.